How to Festival

 I really want to see a certain film.
 How can I make sure I get a seat?

 Experienced film festival goers know that if there is a film you really want to see, get to that theater EARLY!
 Even if that film is playing in the middle or the end of a session, get there before the beginning of the session and stay there to make sure you get a seat.
-And remember that many of the films will play more than once throughout the weekend.
-Also, some of the award winning films will play at the Nevada Theatre on Sunday night (the award winners will be announced on Sunday afternoon at the Award’s Ceremony in the Miner’s Foundry).
+And remember that most films will play more than once throughout the event.
+Also, some of the award winning films will play at the Nevada Theatre on Sunday or Monday night (the award winners will be announced on Sunday afternoon at the Awards Ceremony in the Miners Foundry).
+All venues open 30 minutes prior to their start time.

 Why can’t the festival guarantee me a seat at the film I want to see?

 All venues are first-come, first-served.
 We can guarantee you a seat at one of the venues, but not necessarily at the one you may want.
-If you arrive at a venue that is full, please check with the volunteers at the door for real-time updates on available seating at other venues.
+If you arrive at a venue that is full, please check with the volunteers at the door for available seating at other venues.
+Currently, the only way to guarantee a seat for the film you want to see, is to support SYRCL at a significant level.
+Donors contributing more than $6,000 annually receive the benefit of advance reserved seating.
+See page XX for more details or ask at HQ.

 There are films I want to see playing at the same time.
 What should I do?

-The majority of films are screening more than one time, so check the schedule to see if those films are playing again at another time.
-And if you still don’t get to see everything you want, check the SYRCL office’s Festival Film Library at the end of January to rent 2015 films (and films from years past) – free to SYRCL members!
+In an attempt to accommodate this conundrum, the majority of films screen more than once.
+And if you still don’t get to see everything you want, check SYRCL’s Film Library in February to borrow 2015 films (and films from years past) – free for SYRCL members!

 How can I meet and talk with some of the guest filmmakers and speakers?